djidji09/djidji09/README.md

-- 👋 Hi, I’m @djidji09
+- 👋 Hi, I’m youcef djelouah
-- 👀 I’m interested in frontend dev
+- 👀 I’m interested in web_dev
 - 🌱 I’m currently working on my final project of the cs50 course
-- 📫 How to reach me discord youcef_djidji#3099
+- 📫 How to reach me discord youcef_djidji

 <!---
 djidji09/djidji09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.